sushantshinde7/text-analyzer/readme.md

 ## 💡 Tips

-- You can create multiple `.txt` files for testing different texts
+- You can create multiple .txt files for testing different texts
-- Works on Windows, Mac, and Linux with Python installed
+- Multi-line input works by typing/pasting text and ending with END
+- Works on any terminal: VS Code, PowerShell, CMD, Linux, Mac
 ---

 ## 📂 Project Structure